 Microwaves pose a potential danger of superheating water.
 I’ve seen some websites claim that this is not true however I’ve seen it happen myself.
 Snopes also agrees with me.
 Placing something non-metallic like a wooden chopstick into the cup can help avoid this happening but I’d rather be safe than sorry.

-It could very well all be in my head but I just don’t enjoy tea that was made with microwaved water as much as stove-top or kettle heated water.
-There’s lots of sites out there where this question was asked but I haven’t been able to find a definitive reason why.
-Some theories suggest that the amount of dissolved oxygen is reduced, creating a flatter tasting cup.
+It could very well all be in my head but I just don’t enjoy tea that was made with microwaved water as much as stove-top or kettle-heated water.
+There are lots of sites out there where this question was asked but I haven’t been able to find a definitive reason why.
+Some theories suggest that the amount of dissolved oxygen is reduced, creating a flatter-tasting cup.

 Since microwaved water lacks a nucleation point for air bubbles, it tends to make a weird froth on the surface of your cup once a tea bag or sugar is added to the cup.
 You all know what I’m talking about.
 I just can’t bring myself to enjoy a frothy cuppa unless the tea in question is matcha.

 What do you think about microwaving water for tea?
 Let me know in the comments!